Cost-effective Dual Enrollment Courses

 But we're not complaining...

-- And we get to see how admissions policies change in response to world events, student lifestyles and the global economy.
+• And we get to see how admissions policies fluctuate in response to world events, student lifestyles and the global economy.

 They play a huge part in creating each university's unique vibe.